ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 #### Resources

 * [File Server](https://ubuntu.com/server/docs/samba-file-server) from Ubuntu Documentation
-* [Samba Server Guide](https://help.ubuntu.com/community/Samba/SambaServerGuide) from Ubuntu Community Help Wiki
-* [How to Set Up a Samba Share for a Small Organization on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-samba-share-for-a-small-organization-on-ubuntu-16-04) from DigitalOcean (works for 20.04)
+* [How to Set Up a Samba Share for a Small Organization on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-samba-share-for-a-small-organization-on-ubuntu-16-04) from DigitalOcean (works for 24.04)
-* [Access User's Home Folders via Samba on Ubuntu 17.04](https://websiteforstudents.com/access-user-home-folders-via-samba-on-ubuntu-17-04-17-10/) from Website for Students (works for 20.04)
+* [Access User's Home Folders via Samba on Ubuntu 17.04](https://websiteforstudents.com/access-user-home-folders-via-samba-on-ubuntu-17-04-17-10/) from Website for Students (works for 24.04)
 * [How to Configure Samba Server Share on Ubuntu 20.04 Focal Fossa Linux](https://linuxconfig.org/how-to-configure-samba-server-share-on-ubuntu-20-04-focal-fossa-linux) from LinuxConfig.org

 ---